ozyurtf/cpu-scheduler/README.md

 When multiple processes or threads are accessing/sharing/modifying the shared data, a specific sequence of operations must be performed in order to ensure data consistency and integrity.
 This sequence of operations is what we call **Read-Modify-Write Cycle**.
 The overall goal is for the code to reach consistent/same view of the data.

-**Read**: Reading the current value of a memory location from the memory is called **read**.
+- **Read**: Reading the current value of a memory location from the memory is called **read**.
-**Modify**: Some operation is performed on the value that was read from a memory location and this is called **modify**.
+- **Modify**: Some operation is performed on the value that was read from a memory location and this is called **modify**.
-**Write**: The modified value is written back to the same memory location from where the value was read in the first step before modification.
+- **Write**: The modified value is written back to the same memory location from where the value was read in the first step.

 One note is that some parts of this cycle should be atomic.
 Otherwise, we may end up with race conditions and data inconsistency.

 # Preventing Race Conditions

-The main way to prevent race conditions is to prevent more than one process or thread from reading and writing the shared data at the same time.
+A way to prevent race conditions is to prevent more than one process or thread from reading and modifying the shared data at the same time.
 In other words, if one process or thread uses a shared variable or file, the other processs or threads should be excluded from doing the same thing and we call this **mutual exclusion**.

 And the section of the program/codes in which shared resources are accessed is called **critical region**.

-If can develop a system in which two or more processes never be within their critical regions at the same time, we can prevent race conditions.
+If we can develop a system in which two or more processes never be within their critical regions at the same time, we can prevent race conditions.
 But the issue is that if we develop the system with this way (in other words if we only try to prevent multiple processes from being in their critical regions at the same time) we prevent race conditions but we also prevent parallel processes to cooperate correctly and to use shared resources efficiently.

 So to prevent the race conditions and data inconsistency in shared resources in a more efficient and better way, we should introduce these additional 3 conditions: